etiennepaquet1/MiniRTS/README.md

 # Welcome to MiniRTS\!

-A work-stealing task scheduling library designed for fine-grained, latency-sensitive parallelism in single-producer workloads.
+A task scheduling library designed for fine-grained, latency-sensitive parallelism in single-producer workloads.

 ## Overview